Comparing Pole Barn Insulations - Prodex, Fiberglass, Spray and Bubble

 Cold In A Pole Barn - Colder Inside Than Out

-Once metal gets cold its transfers the cold downward often making it colder inside the building that out.
+Once metal sheeting gets cold it creates a situation where it's colder inside the building than out.
 To combat this you need an insulation that doesn't lose its thermal protection when you need it most!

 The Prodex R-value 16 is not affected by humidity.
 Other insulations such as fiberglass lose R-value once damp (and it will in a metal building).
 Once fiberglass insulation gets damp, it will stay damp.
 Once damp, it loses R value.
 Not only will you have trapped moisture in the blanket causing rot, rust, oxidation, mold etc, the damp blanket will provide less and less R value as the moisture builds.
 Couple this with the fact that fiberglass insulation does not prevent radiant heat transfer (primary source of heat flow) and you can see why fiberglass insulation is not the recommended insulation for pole barns.